 10. Treatment of Skin Rashes

-Palm wine can be applied on the skin for treating skin rashes especially in children.
+Palm wine can be applied to the skin for treating skin rashes, especially in children.

 12. Other Uses of Palm Tree

 The mesocarp of the ripe palm fruit can be used for producing edible palm oil while the palm trunk serves as a firewood.

 Having read through this post, it will be highly appreciated if you leave your opinion or ask related questions in the comment section.
 Every opinion counts!!!

 This post is for enlightenment purposes only and should not be used as a replacement for professional diagnostic and treatments.
 Remember to always consult your healthcare provider before making any health-related decisions or for counselling, guidance and treatment about a specific medical condition.

 1. Akinyanju, J. A. and Oloruntoba, J. O. (1986), Inhibition of Coliforms By Palmwine obained From Elaes Quineensis Jaco – A Preliminary Report, Niger.
 Journal of Biological Sciences, 1 (1): pp.56 – 58.

 2. Amoa-Awua, W. K., Sampson, E., Tano-Debrah, K. (2007), Growth of yeasts, lactic and acetic acid bacteria in palm wine during tapping and fermentation from felled oil palm (Elaeis guineensis) in Ghana.
 J Appl Microbiol., 102, pp.599-603.